AbhishekPethani/Instagram-bot/README.md

 ### How to run
 - set username and password variable to your instagram **user name** and **password** at line number **62 and 63** respectively and that's all 😁.

+### Note:
+Instagram changes their front end frequently so this code may won't work.

+If you have enabled **two factor authentication** then uncomment the line number **22 to 24** and then run the script.
+Execution sleeps for 40 seconds within that add the authentication code.
+After 40 seconds it will proceed further.